cedar-policy/cedar/CONTRIBUTING.md

 ## Changelog

-Cedar maintains changelogs for the public-facing crates [cedar-policy](./cedar-policy/CHANGELOG.md) and [cedar-policy-cli](./cedar-policy-cli/CHANGELOG.md), which adhere to the [Keep A Changelog](https://keepachangelog.com/en/1.0.0/) format.
+Cedar maintains changelogs for the public-facing crates [cedar-policy](https://github.com/cedar-policy/cedar/blob/main/cedar-policy/CHANGELOG.md) and [cedar-policy-cli](https://github.com/cedar-policy/cedar/blob/main/cedar-policy-cli/CHANGELOG.md), which adhere to the [Keep A Changelog](https://keepachangelog.com/en/1.0.0/) format.
 The purpose of the changelog is for the contributors and maintainers to incrementally build release notes throughout the development process to avoid the painful and error-prone process of attempting to compile the release notes at release time.
 On each release the "unreleased" entries of the changelog are moved under the appropriate header.
 Also, incrementally building the changelog provides a concise, human-readable list of significant features that have been added to the unreleased version under development.
+Changelogs for all release branches and the `main` branch are all maintained on the `main` branch of this repository only; you can see the most up-to-date changelogs by following the links above.

 ### Which changes require a changelog entry?